 Create a sense of welcome without pressure.
 A well-placed property information sheet, price, size, rates, bond estimate, and key features, gives buyers something to read and refer back to without needing to ask.
 It also signals that the seller and agent are organised and transparent.

 Allow buyers to move through the property at their own pace.
-Your agent should greet them, hand them the information sheet, and let them explore without following them from room to room.
+Your agent should greet them, hand them the information sheet, and let them look around without following them from room to room.
 The agent should be available to answer questions but never to hover.
 Buyers who feel watched leave faster than buyers who feel at home.

 How to conduct a showing that builds trust